 - Research the company.
-You should always examine the fundamentals of a company before buying its stock.
+You should always examine the fundamentals of a company first.
 What is Gilead?
 How did the company get its start?
 How did it grow?
 Is Gilead’s revenue and profit growth picking up?
 Is the company innovating?
 The more you know about Gilead, the better positioned you’ll be to make smart investment decisions.

 - Make sure you understand the basics of stock investing.
 Before getting involved in the stock market, make sure you have an understanding of how it works.
 This will ensure that you have more clearly defined goals and have thought through how you will achieve them.

 - Decide between share dealing and CFD trading.
 Choose the type of investment strategy you want to pursue, and make sure you have carried out the necessary fundamental or technical analysis for share dealing and CFD trading respectively.